NKrChauhan/restaurant-review-system/README.md

         * `email`: User's email address (required)
         * `password`: User's password (required)
     * Response:
-        * On success, returns a JSON object containing the token and potentially other user info.
+        * On success, a JSON object containing the token and potentially other user info is returned.
         * On error, returns a JSON object with an error message.
 * **Get User Info (GET /users/me):**
     * Requires authorization with a valid JWT token.